RuberDuck9/computer/README.md

 Registry editor:
 Has the ability to copy data from any registry to any other registry
-Has direct write access to reg0
+Has direct 12 bit write access to reg0

 Register Addresses:
 6 bits allocated to each address